 Balat Is Istanbul’s Charming Bohemian Quarter

 If you’re looking for a taste of the real Istanbul, away from tourist traps, then head to Balat.
-This charming bohemian quarter is brimming with character and is the perfect place to experience local life.
+This charming bohemian quarter is in the Fatih district of Istanbul.
+It is brimming with character thanks to the colorful houses and is the perfect place to experience local life.

-From time-honored tea houses to bustling markets and independent art galleries, there’s plenty to explore in Balat.
-And with its central location on the European side of Istanbul, it’s easy to get to from anywhere in the city.
+The first thing you notice will be all the color, but then what?
+We have info from time-honored tea houses to bustling markets and independent art galleries.
+Trust me, there’s plenty to explore in Balat.
+And with its central location on the European side of Istanbul, it’s easy to get to from the rest of Istanbul.

 Balat is home to some of Istanbul’s most charming architecture.
-Stroll down its narrow streets, and you’ll find an array of colors and styles, from Ottoman-era mansions to Art Nouveau buildings.
+Stroll down its narrow cobbled streets, and you’ll find an array of colors and styles, from Ottoman Empire-era mansions to Art Nouveau historic buildings at every corner.

 There are also several fascinating museums and galleries in Balat.
-The Museum of Turkish Jews is a must-see for anyone interested in the history of the city’s Jewish community.
-The Fener Greek Orthodox Patriarchate Museum is another interesting option, as it chronicles the history of Istanbul’s Greek Orthodox community.
+The Greek Orthodox Patriarchate is another interesting option, as it chronicles the history of Istanbul’s Greek Orthodox community.

 And, of course, no visit to Balat would be complete without exploring its many tea houses and cafes.
 These are great places to people-watch and soak up the local atmosphere.